 A provider network is a list of the doctors, specialists, clinics and hospitals that health plans contract with to provide health care to members.
 CountyCare has a large network of providers that you can choose from.
-You can see who is in our network by going online to www.countycare.com/find-a-provider.
+You can see who is in our network by going online to https://countycare.valence.care/member/#findAProvider.
 The provider directory displays each provider's name, address, telephone number, office hours, board certification status, and languages spoken.
-You can call Member Services at 312-864-8200 / 855-444-1661 (toll-free) / 711 (TTD/TTY) and they can assist you in finding a provider or to request a printed copy be mailed to you.
-The provider directory is also available in a printable PDF for viewing on our website.
+You can call Member Services at 312-864-8200 / 855-444-1661 (toll-free) / 711 (TTD/ TTY) and they can assist you in finding a provider or to request a printed copy be mailed to you.